A bit about myself …

 During these years our global connections also continued growing, from the initial processes within IUCN and then the ICCA Consortium, amidst others.
 From 2016 to 2019 I co-coordinated the Academic-Activist Co-produced Knowledge for Environmental Justice (ACKnowl-EJ) project, an international, multi-partner process sponsored by the International Social Science Council.
 In 2016 I also suggested at an international forum, the established of a global process similar to Vikalp Sangam.
 This finally came into being, in 2019, as the Global Tapestry of Alternatives, which I am currently on a core team of.
 I’ve also been for the past 3-4 years a member of the Global Working Group ‘Beyond Development’, and more recently became an Associate Fellow of the Tellus Institute.

 Since the early Kalpavriksh years I’ve been passionate about writing.
 Over these 40+ years, I’ve been privileged to have been able to author/co-author, and co-edit about 30 books, and write/co-write about 600 articles on the various topics mentioned above.
 Most of these are available on this website.

-Also over all these decades, I’ve taken lots of photographs, and more recently been indulging in some doodling and some cartooning in collaboration with two young people.
-A link to some photographs and doodles that I’ve put up on Flickr or other sites is given in the Menu; the cartoons are available on my Instagram and Twitter pages.
-For all my social media pages, check the icons below.
+Also over all these decades, I’ve taken lots of photographs, and more recently been indulging in some doodling (on paper, masks and t-shirts) and some cartooning in collaboration with two young people.
+Links to some photographs that I’ve put up on Flickr, and doodles on Behance, are given in the Menu under Art and Poetry.
+All cartoons appear on this site.
+There is also the (very) occasional poetry, in the same Menu.
+And every once in a while I’ll also take a video interview of some interesting folks, or event, or natural occurrence; these are put up on my YouTube channel.
+For this and all my other ‘social’ media pages, check the icons below.
 For links to the networks and organisations I’ve been part of, please see Affiliations.